X1X71/Pi-hole-Unbound/README.md

 dig pi-hole.net @127.0.0.1 -p 5335
 ```
 The first few queries may be slower, but subsequent queries should resolve in under 1 millisecond.

-Test DNSSEC Validation
+How to test DNSSEC Validation:

-You can test DNSSEC validation by running:
+Run the following commands:

 ```
 dig sigfail.verteiltesysteme.net @127.0.0.1 -p 5335
 dig sigok.verteiltesysteme.net @127.0.0.1 -p 5335
 ```
 The first query should return a SERVFAIL status with no IP address, while the second should return a NOERROR status along with an IP address.

-Configure Pi-hole to Use Unbound
+How to configure Pi-hole to Use Unbound:

    Log in to the Pi-hole admin interface.
    Go to Settings → DNS.